cronkitedata/dataj/working/notes.md

 have something to do with the biases.

+command for doing the hugo server locally: hugo server -D -E -F --cleanDestinationDir --debug -v to commit new version, just do the same thing without the word "server".
+For some reason I thought you had to "build", but it doesn't seem so.

 My examples:

 * Confirmation bias - On every story, I try to say, “why is what I’m saying wrong?
 Who would disagree and why?
 Is there another way to look at this, or to analyze this data?”
 I don’t have to change anything, but I need to DISPROVE my findings.
 And example on the data we worked on in examples: phoenix claims.
 I found that the police spend more than others.
 Why might that be wrong?
 If I changed the years I looked at , would the answer be different?
 If I excluded one large case, would the answer change?